A Novel Robust Optimization Model for Nonlinear Support Vector Machine: Computational results

-In addition, we compare the performance of our models with the results reported in \cite{FacMagPot2022} and \cite{BerDunPawZhu2019}.
-As shown in Table \ref{tab_comparison_FacciniBertsimas}, in 6 out of 10 datasets the results of our deterministic classifiers outperform the other methods.
+In addition, we compare the performance of our proposal with results from other SVM formulations present in the ML literature (see Table \ref{tab_comparison_FacciniBertsimas}).
+Specifically, as deterministic models we consider the linear classifiers proposed in \cite{LiuPot2009}, \cite{BerDunPawZhu2019}, and \cite{JayKheCha2007}, as well as the kernelized TWSVM classifier from \cite{JayKheCha2007}.
+For all of these models, we tuned the hyperparameter in the objective function using the same grid-search strategy employed in this paper.
+Following \cite{Peng2011}, to prevent issues related to ill-conditioning, we included a regularization term in the objective function of the kernelized TWSVM approach (see \cite{Suman2018} for further details on the MATLAB implementation).
+Finally, our robust formulation was compared with the robust classifiers from \cite{FacMagPot2022} and \cite{BerDunPawZhu2019}.
+As shown in Table \ref{tab_comparison_FacciniBertsimas_DET}, in 5 out of 10 datasets the results of our deterministic classifiers outperform the other methods.
 Consequently, the linear approaches benefit from a generalization towards nonlinear classifier.
-Moreover, within the same 6 datasets, our robust formulation leads to even better accuracy.
+Table \ref{tab_comparison_FacciniBertsimas_ROB} further shows that our robust formulation achieves even better accuracy in most of the cases.

-To assess the good performance of the proposed approach over the two other methods, we applied the Friedman test and the Holm test (\cite{Dem2006}).
-First of all, we computed the average rank $R_j$, $j=1,2,3$, for each of the three methods on the basis of the out-of-sample testing error (see columns 2 and 6 in Table \ref{tab_holm_test}).
+To assess the good performance of the proposed approach over the other methods, we applied the Friedman test and the Holm test (\cite{Dem2006}).
+First of all, we computed the average rank $R_j$ for each of the methods on the basis of the out-of-sample testing error (see columns 2 and 4 in Table \ref{tab_holm_test}).
 Then, the Friedman test with Iman-Davenport correction is applied to verify whether such ranks are statistically similar (null hypothesis).
 The statistic $F_F$ associated with the test is given by: \begin{linenomath}